volkodava/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used python to calculate summary statistics of the traffic signs data set:
+I used python and numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410